 - The Sport BC insurance policies that cover BCSSA members and member clubs contain a contagion exclusion.
 In summary, the Sport BC policies will not cover any claims related to COVID-19.
-The Minister of Public Safety and Solicitor General has recently released a Ministerial Order which protects non-profit "amateur sports organizations and their representatives from damages arising, directly or indirectly, from COVID-19".
-Clubs are strongly encouraged to read the Ministerial Order in full and seek independent legal advice where required.
-Clubs are also reminded to follow through on requirements to maintain their standing as a Society, including requirements on holding an AGM. - In addition to their regular registration packages, clubs should add: - A signed agreement (p31) stating that each participant will adhere to the organization's plan.
-Clubs should communicate that failure to comply may result in removal from activities. - A signed acknowledgement of risk related to COVID-19 when participating in organized sport.

-These documents may be combined together (as is the case in the template referenced above).
-Existing members should sign the document(s) in addition to the registration forms they have previously completed.
-It is strongly recommended that each club seek independent legal advice.

-- Review all contracts into which the club has entered (including venue rental, coach/personnel compensation, registration fees).
+The Province's Order in Council No. 459 protects those providing "community recreation or leisure activities" from liability in the event of damages resulting from COVID-19, provided that all applicable guidelines were being followed.
+Clubs are strongly encouraged to read the Order in Council in full and seek independent legal advice where required.
+Clubs are also reminded to follow through on requirements to maintain their standing as a Society, including requirements on holding an AGM. - Clubs should be aware that the BCSSA Agreements and COVID-19 Return to Sport Acknowledgement have been updated.
+All members are required to sign these documents when registering via IceReg.
+Existing members should sign the updated document(s) in addition to the registration forms they have previously completed.
+It is strongly recommended that each club seek independent legal advice. - Review all contracts into which the club has entered (including venue rental, coach/personnel compensation, registration fees).
 Ensure any cancellation deadlines or other clauses are noted and addressed as required. - Develop a WorkSafe BC COVID-19 Safety Plan to protect the club's 'workers'.
 Best practice would be to include all those who do 'work' on behalf of the club, including those who work on a volunteer basis.
-It is mandatory, by order of the Provincial Health Officer, for all employers in BC to have a COVID-19 Safety Plan. viaSport has created a 'sportified' version of the WorkSafe BC COVID-19 Safety Plan template (p35) for clubs to use.
+It is mandatory, by order of the Provincial Health Officer, for all employers in BC to have a COVID-19 Safety Plan. viaSport has created a 'sportified' version of the WorkSafe BC COVID-19 Safety Plan template (p37) for clubs to use.
 Clubs who use multiple venues for training should have a COVID-19 Safety Plan for each venue.
 COVID-19 Safety Plans should be clearly communicated to club 'workers' and training on any required skills should be provided. - Despite restrictions on group sizes, ensure the Rule of Two is followed virtually and in-person at all times.